nitrimandylis/Petal.AI/README.md

 1. **iPhone App**: Built using SwiftUI, this app serves as a personal learning coach interface that allows users to interact with an AI-powered tutor.
 The app provides a seamless and interactive user experience to teach and guide users through various subjects using conversational AI.

 2. **GPT-2 Fine-Tuning**: The backend is powered by a fine-tuned version of GPT-2, a state-of-the-art language model that has been customized specifically to function as a personal tutor.
 This model has been trained with a custom dataset that allows it to respond to users' questions, provide explanations, and engage in an intelligent conversation to aid in learning new skills from the Universal Toolbox.

-The app acts as a bridge between the user and the fine-tuned model, enabling an easy-to-use and intuitive interaction via natural language.

 ## Key Features